Dr Timothy Wiley

 • COSC2803 - Programming Studio 1

-In 2021 we are launching a brand new course in Autonomous Robotics in partnership with AWS RoboMaker.
-The course will feature a fleet of Husarion ROSBot robots as part of the main application platform.
+In 2021, I launching a brand new course in Autonomous Robotics at RMIT, originally in partnership with AWS RoboMaker.
+The course currently features a fleet of Husarion ROSBot robots as part of the main application platform.
+The course also features a wide range of application platforms including the Husarion Panther, the Cobot UR5e, the Boston Dynamics Spot, and various UAVs.

 RMIT ROSBot in the AI Innovation Lab